OctaveLauby/PyNeuralNetwork/README.md

 `python3 run.py f data/iris.csv -l class --verbose_lvl 3 --verbose_step 50`

 8. Combinaison of those
-> My prefered setting is basically the default one
+> My prefered setting is basically the default one (+ the -s option to rescale input)
 > But one can combine all the options the way one wants